Chris Larson

 Christopher J. Larson (born November 12, 1980) is an American Democratic politician and a member of the Wisconsin Senate, representing southeast Milwaukee County since 2011.
-He was Senate Minority Leader from 2013 through 2014, and currently serves as Senate Democratic Caucus Chair.
+He was Senate minority leader from 2013 through 2014, and currently serves as Senate Democratic caucus chair.

-Background
+Early life and career

 Larson was born and raised in Milwaukee County, Wisconsin.
 He graduated from Thomas More High School in 1999 and earned a bachelor's degree in finance from the University of Wisconsin–Milwaukee with a minor in political science.
 Before entering politics, Larson was a business manager.

+Political career

-Milwaukee County Board
+Milwaukee County politics

 In April 2008, Larson was elected Milwaukee County Supervisor on a platform of improving public transportation, parks and education.

 As supervisor, he supported economic development efforts near the Milwaukee airport, participated in a coalition to save the Hoan Bridge from destruction and authored legislation to enhance public parks.